MeshDevs/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[CR3]>[D11]**
 Private keys utilized in a BPI MUST be generated in a manner that ensures they remain under the Principal Owner’s control.

-[[CR3]>[D11]](#cr3>d11) Testability: To ensure the Principal Owner is solely reponsible for the creation and use the set of public/private keys associated with their DID, a non-custodial wallet must be used to initiate all transactions on behalf of that principal owner within a BPI.
-An example of implementing this would be to integrate this non-custodial wallet with the BPI APIs that ensure all API payloads/messages are signed, and therefore authorized, solely by the Principal Owner's private key before executing BPI transactions.
+[[CR3]>[D11]](#cr3>d11) Testability: A common tool which ensures control over generation and possesion of cryptographic keys is a non-custodial wallet.
+Sufficient contol over private keys is implementatble in a BPI with a non-custodial wallet that is integrated with BPI API's that ensure all API payloads/messages are signed, and therefore authorized, solely by the Principal Owner's private key before executing BPI transactions.
+Initiation of transactions which are signed using the private keys held in a wallet is considered sufficiently secure for Ethereum, and therefore, sufficiently secure for a BPI.
+The [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) decribes requirements for secure transaction initiation, which is therefore testable in the context of a BPI.

 #### **[CR4]>[D11]**
 Generating key pairs in a BPI on behalf of the Principal Owner MUST NOT be allowed.

-[[CR4]>[D11]](#cr4>d11) Testability: An example of cutting off the ability to generate public/private key pairs for a subject is by ensuring there are no custodial wallets that exist within a BPI.
+[[CR4]>[D11]](#cr4>d11) Testability: A common tool which ensures sole ability of the Principal Owner to general their own keys is a non-custodial wallet.
+Several standards such as [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) define standards for Hierarchical Deterministic wallets, mneumonic phrases for wallet backups, and multi-currency, multi-account wallet structures.
+These standards illustrate proper generation, use, and management of keys on behalf of the principal owner alone, and is therefore testable.

 #### **[CR5]>[D11]**
 Principal Owners in a BPI MUST always be in control of their identifiers and the corresponding public keys.

-[[CR5]>[D11]](#cr5>d11) Testability: To guarantee Principal Owners are the sole controller over their identifiers and related public keys, validation can be conducted in the same manner as [[CR2]>[D11]](#cr2>d11).
+[[CR5]>[D11]](#cr5>d11) Testability: Control over identifiers and the corresponding keys is can be validated in the same way as [[CR2]>[D11]](#cr2>d11) and is therefore testable.

 #### **[O1]**
 Principal Owners MAY extend control of their identifier to third parties.

 *For example for recovery purposes.*

-[[O1]](#o1) Testability: An implementer can verify whether a principal owner has delegated authority of their identifier to third parties by checking in the DID document if there are other DIDs in the [controller](https://www.w3.org/TR/did-core/#did-controller) section of the did document and what type of control these identifiers have by checking the [verification relationships](https://www.w3.org/TR/did-core/#verification-relationships) such as authentication or signing on behalf of [assertion](https://www.w3.org/TR/did-core/#assertion) in the DID document.
+[[O1]](#o1) Testability: Within a DPKI, delegation of authority of a Principal Owner's identifier to a third party is implementable through adding other DIDs in the [controller](https://www.w3.org/TR/did-core/#did-controller) section of the did document and what modifying the control these identifiers have represented as [verification relationships](https://www.w3.org/TR/did-core/#verification-relationships) such as authentication or signing on behalf of [assertion](https://www.w3.org/TR/did-core/#assertion) in the DID document.
+As DID's are implemented via the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods), this requirement is testable.

 #### **[CR6]<[O1]**
 Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifiers.